ICT2202-X6/assignment-1/README.md

 ## Troubleshooting

-For the Sniffing option, the tool has to be run as root and there has to be traffic.
+For the Sniffing option, the tool has to be run as root.
+Python modules are installed in the user home directory, when you run scripts as root, you must ensure that the root user has those modules installed as well.